 I get my bread from the bakery in paper sacks.
 Can I put the paper sack in the linen bread bags?

-Yes, that’s a good way to keep the linen bread bag cleaner and to keep your bread fresher just a little longer.
+Yes, that’s a good way to keep the linen bread bag cleaner and to keep your store bread to keep it fresher just a little longer.
 The paper lets the bread breathe, while slowing the moisture loss.